Reducing Security Vulnerabilities for Parking Management Systems

 3. Store passwords using hashed and salted encryption

-Hashing is a one-way, irreversible process that takes the password a user enters and converts it into a short value hash that is stored in the system.
+Hashing is a one-way, irreversible process that takes the password a user enters and converts it into a short value hash that remains in the system.
 For example, if a user enters their password as F23n$gh7, the hashing process might convert it into a four-digit number like 4792 and store that in the system.

-If by coincidence, another user chooses the same password, with only hashing in place, the same 4792 would be stored in the system for the second user.
+If by coincidence, another user chooses the same password, with only hashing in place, the same 4792 would remain in the system for the second user.
 That brings in the salting process, which will randomize the string of digits for the hash so that even if two users have the same password, they will have different hash strings.
 It is not possible to reverse a hash so you cannot “look up” what the original password was.
 Instead, a user who forgets their password, for example, would have to reset it completely.

 Why is this important?
 For many reasons.
 If a hacker accesses the username and password portion of your system, the process of deciphering salted password hashes would be almost impossible.
 This also limits an administrator’s ability to view the passwords of employees, which can also be a security vulnerability.